lesleyrs/clipboard-narrator/README.md

 Web build will spam for clipboard access as it's required to use this effectively.
 Some things may not work on web either.

 PC build is highly recommended as it'll be able to read from clipboard in the background.
 No internet connection needed.
-Smart stopping voice added by copying 1[^1] word, this allows you to start and stop a voice without requiring window focus.
+Smart stopping voice added by copying 1 word[^1], this allows you to start and stop a voice without requiring window focus.

 Current problems are commented in [`main.gd`](main.gd#L15), but it's completely functional.